Support Opportunities for Humanities Scholars

 American Academy in Rome Prize

-For over a century, the American Academy in Rome has awarded the Rome Prize to support innovative and cross-disciplinary work in the arts and humanities.
+For one hundred thirty years, the American Academy in Rome has awarded the Rome Prize to support innovative and cross-disciplinary work in the arts and humanities.
+Each year, the Rome Prize is given to about thirty artists and scholars who represent the highest standard of excellence.

 American Antiquarian Society Fellowships